 In addition, Closed Loop Park also houses test beds for several “Great Plant Picks,” a large composting demonstration area, native gardens, a quiet picnic area among the beds, and a gazebo for relaxing.
 Please note that Closed Loop Park is not a dog friendly garden.
 The garden has been here for 25 years and some of the plants are part of a long-term trial so they can’t be removed.
 We encourage you to visit the Thurston County Dog Park which is adjacent to Closed Loop Park.

 When available, WSU Master Gardeners and Master Recycler Composter volunteers serve in the garden on Friday and Saturdays from 9am to 1pm.

 Closed Loop Park is located inside the Thurston County Waste and Recovery Center (WARC) off of Hogum Bay Road.
 Take Exit 111 off of I-5, and travel north and turn right into the WARC entrance.
 Look for signs.

 Dirt Works garden was developed through a partnership with the City of Olympia and is located inside Yauger Park in West Olympia.
 Dirt Works highlights garden examples as well as yard waste and worm composting operations.
 Garden examples include water-wise, native, mixed border, shade, rose, fruit, vegetable, rain and sensory gardens.

 Dirt Works Garden hosts our summer Children’s Program for children ages 4 to 12.
 Visit our Workshop & Events page of this website to learn more.

 It is also home to our plant nursery.
 Volunteers host twice a month plant sales, a fundraiser of the Master Gardener Foundation of Thurston County.
-The sale is held annually on the third Saturday in May.
 Great plants are available at great prices, and all proceeds from the sale go toward supporting the WSU Master Gardener and Thurston County Master Recycler Composter programs.
 More information about the Plant Sale.